gnolang/gno/README.md

 submits the transaction, but the storage rent is paid for by the realm.
 Anyone can pay the storage upkeep of a realm to keep it alive.

-## Logos Browser

-[Logos](/logos) is a Gno object browser.
-The modern browser as well as the modern javascript ecosystem is from a security point of view, completely fucked.
-The entire paradigm of continuously updating browsers with incrementally added features is a security nightmare.

-The Logos browser is based on a new model that is vastly simpler than HTML.
-The purpose of Logos is to become a fully expressive web API and implementation standard that does most of what HTML and the World Wide Web originally intended to do, but without becoming more complex than necessary.

 ## Concurrency

 Initially, we don't need to implement routines because realm package functions